Convert AVI to JSON Online Free

 ChangeThisFile extracts metadata from your AVI file as structured JSON using ffprobe on a secure server.
 The output includes container format, video and audio codec details, bitrate, duration, resolution, frame rate, and per-stream information.
 Files are auto-deleted after conversion.
 Free, no signup required.

-Free No signup required Encrypted transfer · Auto-deleted Under 2 minutes Updated May 2026
+First daily conversion free No signup required Encrypted transfer · Async jobs kept up to 24h Queued when needed Updated May 2026

 AVI vs JSON: Format Comparison